DavidGalGom/Game-of-life/README.md

 # Game-of-life

-A minigame done with JavaScript Vanilla forr practise array methods
+A minigame done with JavaScript Vanilla to practise array methods